moneroexamples/openmonero/README.md

 https://mymonero.com/.
 The frontend, html, css, JavaScript, were adapted from, and originally developed by https://mymonero.com/.

-However, MyMonero's backend is closed source.
-Open Monero is open sourced, free to use, host and modify by anybody.
+However, unlike MyMonero's backend, Open Monero's backend is open sourced, free to use, host and modify.

 ## Scrap notes